Elections in the United Kingdom: Regional and local elections

 Ballot used at the 2021 West Midlands Mayoral election.
 The voter was allowed to choose a first and second preference option.

-In local elections, councillors are elected forming the local administrations of the United Kingdom.
-A number of tiers of local council exist, at region, county, district/borough and town/parish levels, and several regions directly elect mayors.
+In local elections, councillors are elected to the local administrations throughout the United Kingdom.
+Local government and the local elections are devolved to the four countries of the UK.
+There are differing local government structures and election schedules between the four.
+Northern Ireland, Scotland and Wales, have one main tier of unitary councils, while Scotland and Wales also have lower community councils.
+In England, a number of tiers of local council exist, at region, county, district/borough and town/parish levels, and several regions directly elect mayors.

 A variety of voting systems are used for local elections.
 In Northern Ireland and Scotland, the single transferable vote system is used, whilst in most of England and Wales the single member plurality system is used.
 The remainder of England (including all of the London Boroughs) and Wales use the plurality at-large system, except for the elections of the Mayor and Assembly of the Greater London Authority (GLA).
 Prior to the passage of the Elections Act 2022, mayoral elections used the supplementary vote (SV) system.
 The Act changed these to use first-past-the-post (FPTP) for future elections.

 The only Region of England which has a directly elected administration is London.
 London Assembly elections began in 2000, when it was created.
 The additional-member system is used for elections to the Assembly.

 Local elections are held in different parts of the country each year.
 In general, local elections are held on the first Thursday in May.
 In years with a general election it is usual practice to hold both general and local elections on the same day.
 In 2004, for the first time, local elections were held on the same day as European elections, and London Mayoral and Assembly elections.
 The date was referred to as 'Super Thursday'.
 This was repeated in 2021 where elections scheduled for 2020 were postponed to 2021, leading to English local elections, England and Wales crime commissioner elections, the Scottish Parliament election, the Senedd election, a UK parliament by-election, and mayoral elections (such as the London mayoral election or Greater Manchester mayoral election) were all held on 6 May 2021 and also dubbed as a 'Super Thursday'.

 Unlike general elections, for local elections there is no legal requirement as to when the count should begin after the close of poll.
 For this reason, some returning officers have decided to store the sealed ballot boxes overnight at the central counting location and begin the count the next working day.
 However, once the count has started, the returning officer must, so far as practicable, proceed continuously with the count between the hours of 9am and 7pm (subject to refreshments).
 Ballot papers are verified manually and counted by hand (with the exception of London Mayoral and Assembly elections, where optical scanners are used).